smiranda08/smiranda-practice-instagram/README.md

 in JSX, using React Hooks and the Context API and heavy styling using Tailwind.

 ### Commentary
 Not all the functionality of Instagram has been implemented in this project hence it being a pseudoclone.
-There are many buttons (especially in the profile pages) which are not functional and serve only at this point to show a visual template of the user interface.
+There are a few buttons (especially in the profile pages) which are not functional and serve only at this point to show a visual template of the user interface.
 The biggest point of difference between this project and the real Instagram application is that this application is really only a photo displayer that displays a fixed collection of photos which are stored in the public/images folder.
 Which means that in order to add new photos to a users collection the new photos will need to be manually added to the public/images/[username] folder, true photo